brettlaw0111/brettlaw0111/README.md

 - 👋 Hello.
 My name is Brett Lawrence.
-- 👀 I’m interested in a career in software development, but I am also considering other careers in the computer science field.
+- 👀 I’m interested in a career in software development, and am also considering a position in IT.
 - 🌱 I am currently pursuing a bachelor's degree in Computer Science - Software Systems.
-My class has a focus on Python, and I am learning Java in my spare time.
+I have experience with a variety of programming languages, including Python, Java and C#.
-- 💞️ I am not currently looking to collaborate on any projects.
+- 💞️ I am currently collaborating with classmates to create an AI to analyze medical records.
 - 📫 You can contact me via email.
 My address is brettlaw0111@gmail.com

 <!---